Friday, April 26, 2024

 I don't think this answer is wrong, but I'm not satisfied with it either.
 To paraphrase McLuhan, the specialist takes faultless steps toward the ultimate mistake.
 Any medium becomes richer when you don't seal it off from other areas of art.
 Music contains parallels with poetry and painting and video games, and recognizing this can strengthen our appreciation of it all.
 This process of consilience doesn't detract from—but rather deepens—the strangeness of what you're hearing.

 So here's a second, more speculative answer.
 Audio animation offers a special kind of immersion that even video animation does not.
 It's not that music is a uniquely emotional medium.
 Visual media are all too capable of stirring pathos.
 No, what's special about music is that it's the most empathetic medium.
 We don't just react to it, we sync with it.
 We become it.
-Maybe music's power rests on primordial intuitions that splintered off from speech a long time ago.
-Mysterious intuitions that allow vocal and body movements to not just express, but transmit feeling.
+Music's power may rest on primordial intuitions that splintered off from speech a long time ago.
+Mysterious instincts that allow vocal and body movements to not just express, but transmit feeling.
 The best audio animation does not jettison these all too human empathetic responses so much as extend the same responses to the surrounding world.
 Audio animation supports other forms of storytelling by escaping exposition and plunging us into the heart of things, into a state of deep emotional and physiological receptivity.
 We find ourselves caught in the intensities of dreamworlds that resonate from the atomic level up.

 No comments: